Placement Responsibilities

 STATUTES AND OTHER MANDATES

-California Department of Social Services (CDSS) Manual of Policies and Procedures (MPP) Division 31-020.3 – Requires DCFS to explain to the parent, legal guardian, or child, his/her right to a grievance review regarding the placement or removal of a child from a foster home and to provide a copy of the grievance procedure regulations.
+California Department of Social Services (CDSS) Manual of Policies and Procedures (MPP) Division 31-020.3 – Requires DCFS to explain to the parent, legal guardian, or child, their right to a grievance review regarding the placement or removal of a child from a foster home and to provide a copy of the grievance procedure regulations.

 CDSS MPP Division 31, Section 405 – Lists social worker responsibilities for placement.

-Health and Safety Code (HSC) Section 1536.2 – Discusses suitable placements that will meet the health, safety, and well-being needs of a child and will provide the least restrictive and most family-like environment to serve his/her needs.
+Health and Safety Code (HSC) Section 1536.2 – Discusses suitable placements that will meet the health, safety, and well-being needs of a child and will provide the least restrictive and most family-like environment to serve their needs.

 Welfare and Institutions Code (WIC) Section 308 – Sets forth mandates regarding telephone contact for children who have been detained.